Last Updated on

 The following benefits are given to caregivers under the new pilot programs:

-- Open Work Permits, which enable workers to change employers since the work permit will be job-specific and not employer-specific.
+- Open Work Permits, which will enable workers to change employers since the work permit will be job-specific and not employer-specific.

 - Elimination of the Labor Market Impact Assessment or LMIA